22 Different Types of Beetles in the UK

 In addition, the markings on their backs are white, while the rest of their bodies are dark brown.

-At night, these beetles frequently assemble in close proximity to bright sources of light, such as windows and lamps, which makes it easier to spot them.
+At night, these beetles frequently assemble near bright light sources, such as windows and lamps, making them easier to spot.

 They do this while still in the package or within boxes or containers, where they cannot leave to obtain nourishment elsewhere.